idaholab/moose/modules/stochastic_tools/doc/content/modules/stochastic_tools/examples/poly_regression_surrogate.md

 # Polynomial Regression Surrogate

 This example is meant to demonstrate how a polynomial regression based surrogate model is trained and used on a parametric problem.
+Additionally, the results are compared to those obtained using a Polynomial Chaos (PC) surrogate.
+The possible differences in applicability are highlighted as well.
-Additionally, the input syntax and results are compared to those of the Polynomial Chaos (PC) surrogate to highlight possible differences in applicability.
-The Polynomial Regression method used here is described in [PolynomialRegressionTrainer.md] while details of Polynomial Chaos are available under [PolynomialChaos.md].
+For more on the regression method used here, see [PolynomialRegressionTrainer.md] while details of Polynomial Chaos are available under [PolynomialChaos.md].

 ## Problem Statement